ljaro/binderyjs/README.md

 # binderyjs
-js librarty to change your page into book like view
+js lib to change your page into book like view